Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg Sells 44,750 Shares

 - On Wednesday, March 3rd, Mark Zuckerberg sold 44,750 shares of Facebook stock.
 The stock was sold at an average price of $257.63, for a total transaction of $11,528,942.50.

-A number of research analysts have weighed in on the stock.
-Zacks Investment Research upgraded shares of Facebook from a “hold” rating to a “strong-buy” rating and set a $297.00 price objective for the company in a research report on Monday, February 1st.
-Mizuho restated a “buy” rating and set a $350.00 price target on shares of Facebook in a research report on Thursday, January 28th.
-Raymond James upped their price target on shares of Facebook from $320.00 to $360.00 and gave the stock a “strong-buy” rating in a research report on Thursday, January 28th.
-Moffett Nathanson upped their price target on shares of Facebook from $285.00 to $325.00 in a research report on Friday, January 15th.
-Finally, Cowen upped their price target on shares of Facebook from $330.00 to $340.00 and gave the stock an “outperform” rating in a research report on Tuesday, January 12th.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating, thirty-seven have assigned a buy rating and two have issued a strong buy rating to the company’s stock.
-The company has an average rating of “Buy” and an average target price of $323.98.
+A number of large investors have recently added to or reduced their stakes in FB.
+Halbert Hargrove Global Advisors LLC lifted its position in shares of Facebook by 10.3% in the fourth quarter.
+Halbert Hargrove Global Advisors LLC now owns 6,388 shares of the social networking company’s stock worth $1,745,000 after buying an additional 595 shares during the last quarter.
+Youngs Advisory Group Inc. boosted its holdings in Facebook by 8.3% in the 4th quarter.
+Youngs Advisory Group Inc. now owns 1,123 shares of the social networking company’s stock valued at $307,000 after purchasing an additional 86 shares during the period.
+ProShare Advisors LLC grew its position in Facebook by 2.1% during the fourth quarter.
+ProShare Advisors LLC now owns 1,735,287 shares of the social networking company’s stock worth $474,011,000 after buying an additional 36,114 shares in the last quarter.
+Stoneridge Investment Partners LLC lifted its holdings in shares of Facebook by 24.1% during the 4th quarter.
+Stoneridge Investment Partners LLC now owns 7,716 shares of the social networking company’s stock worth $2,108,000 after acquiring an additional 1,500 shares during the period.
+Finally, TCW Group Inc. increased its stake in Facebook by 24.1% in the fourth quarter.
+TCW Group Inc. now owns 1,392,952 shares of the social networking company’s stock valued at $380,498,000 after acquiring an additional 270,175 shares during the period.
+Hedge funds and other institutional investors own 64.95% of the company’s stock.

-Several large investors have recently bought and sold shares of FB.
-Flagship Private Wealth LLC purchased a new position in shares of Facebook during the 4th quarter worth approximately $25,000.
-Horan Capital Advisors LLC. purchased a new position in shares of Facebook during the 3rd quarter worth approximately $26,000.
-DB Wealth Management Group LLC purchased a new position in shares of Facebook during the 4th quarter worth approximately $27,000.
-Klaas Financial Asset Advisors LLC purchased a new position in shares of Facebook during the 4th quarter worth approximately $27,000.
-Finally, Litman Gregory Asset Management LLC purchased a new position in shares of Facebook during the 4th quarter worth approximately $27,000.
-64.95% of the stock is owned by hedge funds and other institutional investors.
+FB has been the subject of several research analyst reports.
+UBS Group raised their price objective on Facebook from $330.00 to $350.00 and gave the company a “buy” rating in a research note on Thursday, January 28th.
+Morgan Stanley raised their price target on Facebook from $340.00 to $345.00 and gave the company an “overweight” rating in a research report on Thursday, January 28th.
+Moffett Nathanson increased their price target on Facebook from $285.00 to $325.00 in a research note on Friday, January 15th.
+The Goldman Sachs Group reaffirmed a “buy” rating and set a $355.00 price target on shares of Facebook in a research report on Thursday, January 28th.
+Finally, Pivotal Research boosted their price target on Facebook from $315.00 to $340.00 and gave the company a “hold” rating in a research report on Thursday, January 28th.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating, thirty-seven have assigned a buy rating and two have issued a strong buy rating to the stock.
+Facebook has an average rating of “Buy” and a consensus price target of $323.98.

 Facebook Company Profile